The C++ Standard Library (STL, Standard Template Library) is a set of tools defined in the C++ language standard.

 Input/Output (I/O) Functionalities

-The C++ Standard Library provides a set of tools for input and output of data.
+The C++ Standard Library offers a set of tools for data input and output.

 std::cin